Image

 Fighting a DWI license suspension in Kirkwood, MO requires legal experience and technical knowledge—our Kirkwood, MO DWI/DUI defense attorneys have both.
 The DOR must prove specific legal elements to suspend your license, and if they fail to do so, you can keep your driving privileges.

-For a suspension to proceed, you must have been under arrest at the time of the breathalyzer or blood test, and that arrest must have been based on probable cause that you were operating a motor vehicle while intoxicated.
-(This is why the Combs Waterkotte Kirkwood, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as law enforcement only conducts these tests to establish probable cause.)
+A valid suspension requires that you were under arrest at the time of a breathalyzer or blood test and that the arresting officer had probable cause to believe you were intoxicated while operating a motor vehicle.
+(This is why our Kirkwood, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as officers only conduct these tests to establish probable cause.)

 • Testing machines be maintained every 35 days by a licensed technician